 Prince and Princess Akishino attend a wide variety of official events around the country, occasionally with Princess Mako and Princess Kako.
 These include the Sea Festival, the All Japan Senior High School Cultural Festival, the Fukuoka Prize Award Ceremony, the National Sports Festival and the National Urban Greenery Fairs.
 On such occasions Their Imperial Highnesses take the opportunities to visit the regions of Japan.
 In addition, Their Imperial Highnesses attend a wide variety of events in Tokyo that include the Greenery for Life Festival, the awards ceremonies of the Japan Water Prize and the Stockholm Junior Water Prize, the Blue Planet Prize, and the Japan Students Science awards.

 As part of their official activities, at their residence, Their Imperial Highnesses meet with important visitors from Japan and overseas, as well as distinguished experts in various fields and trainee groups from overseas.

-In addition to His Imperial Highness' busy official activities, Prince Akishino carries out research on the domestication of animals from their wild progenitors.
+Besides the various official duties and public activities, Prince Akishino carries out research on the domestication of animals from their wild progenitors.
 The main focus of his research is the process of domestication of chickens; namely, how chickens coexist with humans and the factors in the breeding of varieties once chickens were domesticated.
 In September 1996, the Graduate University for Advanced Studies conferred the degree of Ph.D. in science on His Imperial Highness for his thesis on the origins of chickens and their domestication entitled, "Molecular Phylogeny of Junglefowls, genus Gallus and Monophyletic Origin of Domestic Fowls."
 In addition to research based in Japan, Prince Akishino has made visits to the Republic of Indonesia in 1993 and 1994, to Yunnan Province in the People's Republic of China in 1998 with Princess Akishino, and to the Kingdom of Thailand and Lao People's Democratic Republic in 2001.
 Prince Akishino visited the Kingdom of Thailand again in 2005, and visited the Republic of Madagascar in 2007 and Lao People's Democratic Republic in 2010 with Princess Mako in connection with his research.
 He also visited Viet Nam in 2012, and visited Hungary with Princess Mako in 2017.